Kunle Afolayan: Career progression and Netflix partnership (2011–present)

 Swallow, the screen adaption of Sefi Atta's book by the same name was the first Netflix release in October 2021.
 Taking place in Lagos in the 1980s, the gritty drama follows a young woman played by Ijeoma Grace Agu who weighs whether to become a drug mule.
 Netflix next released Aníkúlápó, an epic Nigerian fantasy, in September 2022.
 Afolayan described the film as a "Game of Thrones recreated in Nigeria but with a better representation of our culture”.
 Eleven days after its release, it was the #1 most-watched non-English Netflix original film.
 In 2023 it was also the most nominated film at the Africa Magic Viewers' Choice Awards, with 16 nods.
 The film's sequel, Anikulapo: Rise of the Spectre, was released as a six-episode series on 1 March 2024.
 It ranked as a top-10 Netflix release for 10 weeks in Nigeria, amassing over 13M viewed hours.
 In October 2024, the director announced that Netflix had renewed the series for a second season.

 Ijogbon, the third of Afolayan's Netflix three-picture deal, was released in October 2023.
-Scripted by Tunde Babalola of October 1 and Citation, he film is a coming-of-age drama centered on four friends in rural South West Nigeria who stumble across a bag of uncut diamonds.
+Scripted by Tunde Babalola of October 1 and Citation, the film is a coming-of-age drama centered on four friends in rural South West Nigeria who stumble across a bag of uncut diamonds.
 Within its first two weeks, the film claimed a Global Top 10 spot and ranked in the Top 10 in sixteen countries.

 In November 2024, Afolayan's psychological thriller Recall premiered at the Africa International Film Festival (AFRIFF).
 In the same vein as other of the directors works such as The Figurine, Irapada, and Aníkúlápó, the film's narrative is situated within the context of African spirituality.
 Anita (Sharon Ooja) and Goke (Olarotimi Fakunle) have been married for 10 years and have two children.
 A day after their anniversary, their world is upended when Anita loses her memory, and a series of long-hidden secrets creates a deep divide between them.
-The film was released in Nigerian cinemas on 4 April 2025.
+The film, his first cinematic release since 2019, was released in April 2025 and grossed ₦9,181,000.

 While a beneficiary of a Netflix partnership over the years, Afolayan has also been a proponent of the Nigerian film industry doing more to diversify and strengthen its own distribution platforms.
 In early 2025, he released several films whose licensing agreements with Netflix had expired—The Figurine, Phone Swap, and The CEO—for free viewing on his YouTube's KAPStream channel.
 In a Channels TV interview, he explained that due to the very limited African cinema distribution at the time of their release, this was an opportunity to bring the films to a wider audience.
 He added that filmmakers should balance their commercial imperatives with ensuring their works remain relevant and available for future generations.